-To convert the lounge area into a bed, remove the headrests and slide the aluminum extension out from under the lounge seat.
-Place the provided rectangular cushions across the extension and rear cubbies.
-Hold the switch (shown above) under the passengerside overhead storage locker until the lounge flattens completely.
+To convert the side ottomans and rear lounge into a sleeping area, start by opening the rear door.
+Remove the headrests and slide the aluminum extension out from under the lounge seat.
+Place the provided rectangular cushions across the aluminum extension and rear cubbies.
+Close the rear door.
+Press and hold the switch (shown above) under the passenger-side overhead storage locker until the lounge flattens completely.
 This same switch is on the driver's side in the Interstate GT model.
 Lower the powered ottomans on each side of the coach to complete the setup.

 Keep your furniture and family safe from fires caused by careless smoking.
 Do not smoke when drowsy.
 Remove immediately any flowing ash or a lighted cigarette which falls on furniture.

 Smoldering smoking material can cause upholstered furniture fires.

-Side Ottomans are not to be used as seating while the vehicle in motion as there are no seat belts available.
+Side Ottomans are not to be used as seating while the vehicle is in motion as there are no seat belts.